mkskh/genius_api_django_project/README.md

 ### Search result
 After searching, the program will give you the top popular tracks by artist.
-Just copy the track ID and go to the page "Get lyrics by track id".
+Just copy the track ID and go to the page "Get lyrics by track id" or click "View" next to each track

 ![home](./media/search.png)